m3y54m/unbrick-avr-using-hvpp/README.md

 Unbrick my bricked ATtiny1313A microcontroller using HVPP (High-Volatge Parallel Programming).
 I utilized an Arduino board and programmed it to function as an HVPP programmer.

+This method can be used for any other AVR microcontroller that supports HVPP.

 ![image](https://github.com/m3y54m/unbrick-avr-using-hvpp/assets/1549028/e8905640-c87e-4590-a0c2-e1f62ffed233)

 HVPP pins in ATtiny2313A: